 Here’s a sure hit for your next party (Super Bowl, hello?) that not only satisfys a pizza craving, but it’s super impressive looking and fun to eat.
 Pull Apart Cheesy Pizza Bread is shown here with mini pepperonis, but you can switch out or add Italian sausage, black olives, green peppers… you get the idea, pizza stuff.

 This fun bundt bread is best served right out of the oven, while the cheese is still stringy.
-For the bread, use refrigerated pizza crust or for even better flavor (really), look for Immaculate Refrigerator Biscuits.
-Either way, this couldn’t be easier.
+For the bread, use refrigerated pizza crust.
+Trader Joe’s brand is fabulous with no hydrogenated anything.
 Cut up the dough into 2-inch pieces, mix all your pizza topping ingredients in with the dough and bake for under 30 minutes.

 Super cheesy-flavorful.
 Golden and toasty… isn’t the crust the best part?

 Serve the Pull Apart Cheesy Pizza Bread with your favorit pizza or marinara sauce, or ranch or just eat it straight.

 The flavor of this recipe is reminiscent of my Hot Pizza Dip, and the cheesy-gooey bread is similar to my Incredible Cheese Bombs.
 Both of those recipes are amazing and super popular around here (and on Pinterest), but what I love about Pull Apart Cheesy Pizza Bread is, it’s just dump and bake… and done.

 When it comes to adding your pizza ingredients you can certainly get creative.
 Just don’t add anything too “wet”, like fresh tomatoes.
 I highly recommend you don’t skip any of the herbs listed here, including the healthy dose of granulated garlic (garlic powder).
 You want intense flavor throughout the bread.
 I’ve made it with fresh garlic and it doesn’t add enough punch to the bread as the dried version.
 This is not only tasty, it’s a beauty that’s sure to become a regular for teen sleepovers (a bunch of girls learning to cook will have instant success with this), sports parties and even for breakfast (bacon!).
 Enjoy.